ttakahashi21/website/content/en/blog/_posts/2022-xx-xx-cross-namespace-volume-provisioning-alpha.md

 Before Kubernetes v1.25, by using volume snapshots feature, users can provision volumes from snapshots.
 However, it only works for the `VolumeSnapshot` in the samme namespace, therefore users can't provision a persisten volume claim in one namespace from a `VolumeSnapshot` in other namespace.
 On the other hand, there are use cases that require to share the `VolumeSnapshot` across namespaces.
  To solve this problem,Kubernetes v1.26 includes a new API field called `dataSourceRef2`.

+## How it works

+Once the csi-provisioner finds a VolumeSnapshot is specified with non-empty namespace as dataSourceRef2, it checks all ReferenceGrants in　PersistentVolumeClaim.spec.dataSourceRef2.namespace to see if access to the snapshot is allowed.
+If it is allowed, the csi-provisioner provisions a volume from the snapshot.

 ## Trying it out

 The following things are required to use cross namespace volume provisioning: